LayerZeropoc/-LayerZero-Poc/README.md

 ## Become a Validator
-Immunefi_MATIC uses Proof of Stake (PoS) and Proof of work  (PoW) merge (PoS) new consensus model.
+Immunefi_MATIC uses Proof of Stake (PoS) and Proof of work  (PoW) merge (PoC) new consensus model.
 It means that the network’s security and stability is maintained by a set of network validators.
 Anyone can become a validator and receive MATIC as a reward while contributing to network security.

 ## What validators do
 Network validators verify all user transactions.
 If all validators reach consensus that a transaction is valid, it is included in the blockchain.
 Invalid transactions are rejected.